florasi/Villain/README.md

-# Villain
+# Backdoor Attacks Against Vertical Split Learning
-Code for the paper "VILLAIN: Backdoor Attacks Against Vertical Split Learning".
+Code for the paper "Backdoor Attacks Against Vertical Split Learning".
 Now we are refining the journal editions and will open source soon.

 # Our method of label inference and backdoor attack